andreypopp/rethemeable/README.md

       }
     }

-Now we can define a theme separately:
+Now define a theme as an object with keys defined by themeable components:

+    import Button from 'widgets/Button'

     let BootstrapTheme = {
       [Button.theme]: {